 Dental bridges can last 5 – 15 years, or longer with proper home care and regular exams and cleanings by the dentist.
 Patients can keep their bridges and natural teeth healthy by brushing twice a day, flossing, and using an antiseptic mouthwash daily.
 Patients should make annual dental exams and bi-annual dental cleanings with their dentist to ensure the bridge is clean and in good condition.

-A traditional or cantilever bridge starts at $1,500 and can be more than $12,000.
-Maryland bridge is $1,000 – $2,500.
 Most dental insurance carriers will cover some or part of the cost of the bridge, so the front office will consult with the patient’s insurance to get a better estimate of the patient’s out-of-pocket expense.
 The cost of the bridge will include the appointments for the impressions and fitting, plus any follow-up visits needed to adjust the bite and fit.

 Plan Your Procedure